 Banthem Outfitting requires mainly foot navigation among the different properties.
 We do have a side-by-side utility vehicle to cover a large amount of ground in a short amount of time.
 This is the second most used method of transportation, but it is important to note that most hunting is conducted on foot.
-In addition to foot and our utility vehicle, we also own livestock which is ONLY used for packing out game if needed.
-We have had scenarios in which we have used our livestock to pack out an elk due to the location of the kill making it hard to access on foot or side-by-side.
-Clients will not be required to know how to ride our horses in any situation.
+In addition to foot and our utility vehicle, we also utilize seasoned livestock for backcountry public land or to pack out an animal in harder access locations.

 If I have certain food allergies, can my needs be catered to or should I pack my own food for the trip?

 Our cook does a great job when catering to certain food allergies or intolerance.
 When arriving to camp, Banthem Outfitting has a "meal form" that is suggested for all clients to fill out that informs the cook of any food allergies or intolerance.
 Our cook also caters to individuals who dislike certain foods.
 That is why our meal plan is important to fill out.
 All clients are more than welcome to bring what food/beverages they would like to camp.
 Clients are not required to consume the provided food.
 It is very important to keep in mind that even when catering to food allergies or intolerance, our food is still cooked around all ingredients located within the kitchen.
 Alcohol is allowed but not provided.